 - Program cost: Total reward costs as a percentage of member sales.

-- Customer lifetime value impact: Incremental revenue per member over 6–12 months.
+- Customer lifetime value impact: Incremental revenue per member over 6 to 12 months.

-More advanced approaches include cohort analysis by enrollment date, A/B testing of different incentives and promotion types, and tracking channel shifts (for example, from third-party delivery to direct ordering) among members.
-These insights help quantify the full impact of your program beyond simple top-line revenue.
+More advanced approaches include cohort analysis by enrollment date, A/B testing of different incentives, and tracking channel shifts among members.
+These insights help quantify the full impact of your customers loyalty programs beyond simple top-line revenue.

 Common Loyalty Program Mistakes to Avoid

 Overcomplicating the value proposition.
-If guests or staff can’t explain your program in one sentence, it is too complex.
-Avoid multi-layered point rules, unclear expiration policies and frequent changes that confuse participants.
+If guests or staff cannot explain your program in one sentence, it is too complex.
+Avoid multi-layered point rules, unclear expiration policies, and frequent changes that confuse repeat customers.

 Setting unrealistic reward thresholds.
 If customers need to spend hundreds of dollars to earn a small reward, most will disengage before redeeming.
 Structure first rewards within two to three typical visits to show value quickly.